Non-invasive patterned electrical neurostimulation of the retina

 Project Goals

-- Bi-directional electrophysiological interface which can record and stimulate the intact retina (in the eye)
+- Bi-directional electrophysiological interface which can record and stimulate the intact retina (in the eye).

-- Soft multi-electrode arrays for non-invasive stimulation of the retina (soft trans-orbital electrodes)
+- Soft multi-electrode arrays for non-invasive stimulation of the retina (soft trans-orbital electrodes).

-Methodology
+Research Methodology

-In this project, we will establish a new platform for bi-directional electrophysiological interfacing with the intact retina and use it to study the retina in its intact form.
+In this project, we will establish a new platform for bi-directional electrophysiological interfacing with the intact retina and we will use it to study the retina in its intact form.
 Such investigations have groundbreaking nature as they can advance both the fundamental understanding of the retina and improve the manner by which we stimulate the retina to generate artificial vision.

 Specific Aims